Model predicts 250 Alberta patients will need intensive care at peak of COVID-19 pandemic | CBC News

 Alberta government also preparing for worst-case scenario, premier says

-The calculations, prepared by Alberta Health Services (AHS) and still being adjusted, are also prompting the provincial government to prepare for a much more dire worst-case scenario, the premier said.
+The calculations, prepared by Alberta Health Services (AHS) and still being adjusted, are also prompting the provincial government to prepare for a much more dire, worst-case scenario.
 That scenario would require 1,200 intensive care beds and 925 ventilators, which Alberta Health Services aims to have ready by late April, Kenney said.

-"Things will get worse before they get better," Kenney said.
+"Things will get worse before they get better," the premier said.
 "I also want everyone to know that Alberta's pandemic response is second-to-none in North America."

 He said the provincial health system has the resources, equipment and personnel it needs to cope with the peak of infections of the novel coronavirus.